Dynamics of Emotional Abuse in Relationships, Marriage

 The most obvious way of handling an emotionally abusive relationship is by leaving the marriage or other relationship.
 In fact, depending on how far the emotional abuse has gone, this may be the only option, no matter how impossible a task it may seem.

 In more minor cases of emotional abuse though, other options may be available.
 Standing up against the emotional abuse and no longer being a willing party to it may lead to a change in the relationship dynamic.
-More likely, couple's counselling, possibly as well as individual counselling, may be necessary to address the destructive emotionally abusive dynamics in the relationship or marriage.
+More likely, individual counseling may be necessary to address the destructive emotionally abusive dynamics in the relationship or marriage.